cbeck88/ver-shim-rs/README.md

 This touches on things like `vergen` and `ver-shim` because injecting a build timestamp into the binary makes it not reproducible -- the current time will be different if you build again later, so the hashes won't match.

+`ver-shim` provides two environment variables for reproducible builds:

+* **`VER_SHIM_IDEMPOTENT`**: If set (to any value), build timestamp and build date are never included, even if requested.
+  The binary will report `None` for these fields.
+This is the simplest option for fully reproducible builds.

-`ver-shim` respects an env var `VER_SHIM_BUILD_TIME`, which can be set to a unix timestamp or an RFC3339 date time.
-If set, it uses this time as the build time rather than the actual current time.
-You can make setting this part of your release process and published the value used with each release, so that you can have build times in your binary (convenient) while still enabling outsiders to reproduce the build.
+* **`VER_SHIM_BUILD_TIME`**: Can be set to a unix timestamp or an RFC3339 datetime.
+If set, this fixed time is used instead of the actual current time.
+You can publish the value used with each release, so that outsiders can reproduce the build while still having build times in your binary.

+`VER_SHIM_IDEMPOTENT` takes precedence over `VER_SHIM_BUILD_TIME` if both are set.

 This is similar to `SOURCE_DATE_EPOCH` in `vergen`.
 However, one thing I like about the `ver-shim` approach is that it also helps with the task of debugging non-reproducible builds.